 What is Domestic Violence?

-Domestic violence is an escalating pattern of abuse in which one person in an intimate relationship does a variety of things to control another person.
-(By “intimate” we mean marriage, dating or former partners.)
+Domestic violence is an escalating pattern of abuse in which one person in an intimate relationship does various things to control another person.
+(By “intimate” we mean marriage, dating, or former partners.)
 The shift in power can happen very slowly, over a period of time, so that the other person cannot even remember when it happened.
 Or it can happen very quickly after there is some sort of commitment or some change in the level of intimacy.

 Many people wonder if what is happening to them is domestic violence because their partner has never hit them.
 Physical abuse is probably what most people think of with domestic violence, but it is just ONE of MANY ways that your partner might try to gain power and control in your relationship.

 While every relationship has its own unique rhythm and patterns, most victims experience domestic violence in a cycle of three repeating phases that escalate over time: the tension-building phase, the explosion phase or acute battering incident, and the hearts and flowers phase.
 During the tension-building phase, you may feel like you are “walking on eggshells,” like you need to calm and placate your partner to try to prevent an explosion.
 When this tension becomes too extreme, the control or violence escalates into an explosive release of tension, called an acute battering incident.
 Finally, the hearts and flowers phase can bring apologies, promises, gifts, and efforts to repair and strengthen the relationship.
 This phase can feel hopeful like your partner will change and the relationship will get better.
 Over time, the kindness and apologies of the hearts and flowers phase often disappear as abuse escalates.

 You Are Not Alone